← All Inside Large Language Models modules

 How models read context · hands-on · about 25 minutes.

-The core question attention answers
+The formal question addressed by attention

 This activity needs JavaScript.
 The lesson below still covers everything.

-Sharp vs. diffuse attention
+Sharp versus diffuse attention distributions

 This activity needs JavaScript.